tvaneerd/today/jan_1_when_move_more.md

 #### Basically...

-_Use `std::move()` when it doesn't compile without it._
+_Use `std::move()` on move-only types when it doesn't compile without it._

 Assume you don't need `std::move()`.
 Just write like you were using an int.
-Add the `std::move()` when it doesn't compile, and _then_ look at what the compiler is trying to tell you, and whether that thing is OK to be moved (ie consider what what happens to the *moved-from* object afterward - is that OK?).
+Add the `std::move()` when it doesn't compile, and _then_ look at what the compiler is trying to tell you, and whether that thing is OK to be moved (ie consider what happens to the *moved-from* object afterward - is that OK?).

+## Yeah, but what about std::vector?

+What about types that are not move-only?

+Well, now that we have a feel for when you would use `std::move()` on move-only objects, apply that mostly to copyable objects.
+Use `std::move()` when you don't need the data over _here_ any more, and want it over _there_.
+Same general rules:

+- consider what happens to the *moved-from* object afterward - is that OK?
+- when you return a local vector from a function, you don't need `std::move()` - the compiler will do a better job without it.